Health Information Management (HIM) at Northern Virginia Community College

 HIM 255 - Health Data Classification Systems II: CPT

-Focuses on procedure classification using CPT.
+Focuses on procedure classification using Current Procedural Terminology (CPT).
 This system is currently utilized for collecting health data for the purposes of statistical research and financial reporting.
-Prerequisite: HIT 110 and HIT 111 or HIM 110 and HIM 111 plus either BIO 141 and BIO 142 or NAS 150 or permission of instructor.

 HIM 260 - Pharmacology for Health Information Technology